Grassy Park salon owner is grateful to financier who took a chance on her

 It is this company that Samantha ended up approaching for working capital.

 “Retail Capital is so very different to banks and micro lenders.
-It is offering funding to people who have no other way of getting money.
+It is offering business funding to people who have no other way of getting money.
 The money I loaned was used for things that enabled me to be profitable today.
 I did everything – from signage to furniture,” says Herbert.

 Westvig says his company advances a cash lump sum based on the business’s expected future sales “so the business effectively funds its own growth”.